scheinerman/SimpleGraphRepresentations.jl/README.md

-# SimpleGraphRepresentations.jl
+# SimpleGraphRepresentations
-Extension of SimpleGraphs containing methods for dealing with intersection graphs and the like
+Extension of `SimpleGraphs` containing methods for dealing with intersection graphs and the like.